doritoes/Macmini-Labs/A1347/4_macOS_testing.md

 ## Remote Access and Remote Desktop
 - Click the Apple logo then System Preferences
 - Click Sharing
-  - Check Rmoete Login (allows remote SSH login)
+  - Check Remote Login (allows remote SSH login)
   - Check Remote Management
     - For our Lab purposes, check all the options
     - Click on Remote Management then click Computer Settings